Policies that relate to you

 Guidelines for the TAC and hospitals (Independence clients only) Summary: This document is a resource tool designed to assist hospitals work with the TAC to support clients severely injured in transport accidents.

-The TAC and Hospitals working together (TAC Hospital Charter) Summary: This is the TAC service charter specifically for working with hospitals
+Hospital Charter - Hospitals working together with TAC Summary: This is the TAC service charter specifically for working with hospitals

 How to invoice the TAC